ethereum/homestead-guide/source/ethereum-clients/cpp-ethereum/building-from-source/osx.rst

 Building for OS X
 ================================================================================

+(Start at :ref:`Building from source`.
+These are the OS X specific steps.
+That is the starting point)

 It is impossible for us to avoid OS X build breaks because `Homebrew is a "rolling release" package manager
 <https://github.com/ethereum/webthree-umbrella/issues/118>`_